 Admission and Matriculation

-Men and women of ability and achievement are welcome in the Graduate Division of Canisius College.
+Students of ability and achievement are welcome in the Graduate Division of Canisius College.
 Their acceptability as students is determined by the individual departments on the basis of aptitude, achievement and character.

 Applicants for admission to the Graduate Division may be accepted as matriculants in a particular department, or as non-matriculants (not available in Anthrozoology).
 In either instance, the same admission standards will apply.
 Prospective students for admission to graduate study in any department must possess a baccalaureate degree and must present evidence of their qualifications to participate successfully in a graduate-level academic endeavor.
 Each applicant is required to submit the following to the office of the appropriate program director: